Alex3k/lgtm_hrdr/README.md

 1. Go into the ge_infra folder
 2. Within vars.tfvars:
 	- Ensure that you have updated gcp_svc_acc_file_path and gcp_project_id from the above Step 2
-	- Update owner_name with your name without any spaces
+	- Update owner_name with your name without any spaces.
+This variable is used throughout ge_infra, ge_lb and stack.
+This is going to be prefixed in front of everything created within GCP to clearly identify the owner.
+This is required as not all GCP components allow labels to be created through terraform.
 3. `terraform init`
 4. `terraform apply -var-file vars.tfvars`
 5. This will output one ip addresses which is for the global load balancer.
 Create one GE license with the Grafana Enterprise Metrics & Logs Plugin.
 The URL should be "http://{IP}/".
 Don't add a port.
 Download the license